Wentril/kubernetes_workshop/course.md

 6. **Understanding the Issue**: Access to DNS is blocked.

-    The issue comes from the fact, that once any policy is applied to a pod, it will switch fom `default allow` policy to `default deny unless specifically allowed`.
+    The issue comes from the fact, that once any policy is applied to a pod, it will switch from `default allow` policy to `default deny unless specifically allowed`.
 As a result of that, the pod loses access to essential cluster services like DNS.

     You can try to access the pod directly by its IP address or the IP address of its service, but that is not a good practice as the IP address can change.